 A few years ago, I got my law school acceptance letter, something I’d worked my whole life for.
 I didn’t care.
 I wasn’t excited, but I knew I should have been.
 At the time, I was working for the humane society as an adoption counselor.
 I worked with the rescues, paired them with the perfect people and cleaned up poop.
 I was feeling fulfilled.
 My husband was supportive enough to recognize that and started the conversation about what to do next.
-Now I’m working toward a B.S. and masters in animal behavior so that I can open a shelter of my own for difficult to adopt animals.
+Now I’m working toward my masters degree in animal behavior so that I can open a shelter of my own for difficult to adopt animals.
 Everyone loves a wagging tail, but I find myself gravitating to those animals who have lost their way.

 I spend a lot of time reading and studying behavior.
 The connection we have with our animals can last a lifetime and I find that beautiful and inspiring.
 It motivates me to learn something new every day.
 I started this site to share with you what I learn.
 I hope there will be something in these pages that helps you better understand your animal (easy and difficult alike) so that you can deepen your connection.